romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the role of CodeQL when used as a step in a GitHub Actions workflow?
+Q: What is the role of CodeQL when used as a step in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **To automatically analyze the codebase for vulnerabilities and code quality issues**